monica-ai001/terminal-project/README.md

 This project is part of my **AI Product Systems roadmap** and demonstrates the **Pareto 20% of terminal commands** — the small set of commands that deliver 80% of the value in everyday shell work.

-Me and JerryGPT built a parody dataset called the **Really Messy House** to practice.
+I, with the help of JerryGPT, built a parody dataset called the **Really Messy House** to practice.
 The files and folders include:
 - `rooms.txt` → inconsistent entries for messy rooms
 - `chores.txt` → duplicated chores, weird statuses, incomplete tasks